Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Versicle before the Gospel (Mk 10:45): Alleluia.
 The Son of Man cane to serve, and to give his life as a ransom for many.
 Alleluia.

-Gospel text (Mk 10,32-45): The disciples were on the road going up to Jerusalem, and Jesus was walking ahead.
-The Twelve were anxious and those who followed were afraid.
-Once more Jesus took the Twelve aside to tell them what was to happen to him, «You see we are going up to Jerusalem, and the Son of Man will be given over to the chief priests and the teachers of the Law.
-They will condemn him to death and hand him over to the foreigners who will make fun of him, spit on him, scourge him and finally kill him; but three days later He will rise».
+Gospel text (Mk 10:32-45): The disciples were on the way, going up to Jerusalem, and Jesus went ahead of them.
+They were amazed, and those who followed were afraid.
+Taking the Twelve aside again, he began to tell them what was going to happen to him.
+"Behold, we are going up to Jerusalem, and the Son of Man will be handed over to the chief priests and the scribes, and they will condemn him to death and hand him over to the Gentiles who will mock him, spit upon him, scourge him, and put him to death, but after three days he will rise."

-«Think of the Son of Man who has not come to be served but to serve and to give his life to redeem many»
+“For the Son of Man did not come to be served but to serve and to give his life as a ransom for many”

 Fr, René PARADA Menéndez (San Salvador, El Salvador)

-Today, the Lord teaches us which our attitude before the Cross must be.
-The ardent love of Jesus for His Father's Will, to carry out the salvation of Mankind, of each man, of each woman, urges Him to quickly move towards Jerusalem, where «the Son of Man will be given over (…) they will condemn him to death (…) they will scourge him and finally kill him» (Mk 10:33-34).
-Though, at times, we may not understand it or may be afraid of pain and suffering or of every day's contradictions, let us try to lovingly join God's salvific Will with the offering of our daily Cross.
+Today, the Lord teaches us what our attitude before the Cross must be.
+The ardent love of Jesus for His Father's Will, to carry out the salvation of Mankind, of each man, of each woman, urges Him to quickly move towards Jerusalem, “the Son of Man will be handed over… they will condemn him to death… scourge him, and put him to death” (Mk 10:33-34).
+Though, at times, we may not understand it or may be afraid of pain and suffering or of every day's contradictions, let us try to lovingly join God's salvific will with the offering of our daily Cross.

-Only if we embrace our cross every day, denying us to serve others, shall we be able to identify ourselves with the Christ, who «came to serve and to give his life to redeem many» (Mk 10:45).
-John Paul II explained «the servitude of Jesus attains its culmination with his death in the Cross, that is by the total gift of himself».
+Only if we embrace our cross every day, denying ourselves to serve others, shall we be able to identify ourselves with the Christ, who came “to serve and to give his life as a ransom for many" (Mk 10:45).
+Saint John Paul II explained in this way: “Jesus' service attains its fullest expression in his death on the cross, that is, in his total gift of self in humility and love.”
 Let us, therefore, imitate Jesus Christ, by constantly transforming our love for Him in servicing actions for other people: wealthy or poor, educated or uneducated, young or old, without distinction.
 Servicing actions to get them closer to God and free them from sin.